wwpa65/Credit_Risk_Analysis/README.md

 So, it shows that this is not a good model for predicting higher credit risk

 **2. SMOTE Oversampling**
 - Balanced accuracy score is 0.63
-- Precisision for predicting lower risk is higher (1.0)
+- Precisision for predicting lower risk is 1.0
-- Precisision for predicting higher risk is very poor (0.01)
+- Precisision for predicting higher risk is 0.01
 - Recall for predicting lower risk is 0.61
 - Recall for predicting higher risk is 0.64
 - F1 score for predicting lower risk is 0.78
 - F1 score for predicting higher risk is very poor (0.02)

 So, it shows that this is not a good model for predicting higher credit risk

 **3. Undersampling**
 - Balanced accuracy score is 0.52
-- Precisision for predicting lower risk is higher (1.0)
+- Precisision for predicting lower risk is 1.0
-- Precisision for predicting higher risk is very poor (0.01)
+- Precisision for predicting higher risk is 0.01
 - Recall for predicting lower risk is 0.43
 - Recall for predicting higher risk is 0.60
 - F1 score for predicting lower risk is 0.60
-- F1 score for predicting higher risk is very poor (0.02)
+- F1 score for predicting higher risk is 0.02

 So, it shows that this is not a good model for predicting higher credit risk